Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 [^hotel]: This building was later to become the [Hotel Ambacang](https://en.wikipedia.org/wiki/Hotel_Ambacang), which was destroyed in the [2009 Sumatran earthquakes](https://en.wikipedia.org/wiki/2009_Sumatra_earthquakes).
 The company also had offices in Java & Sulawesi (previously known as Celebes).

-In the Minang language, they game and cards are called Koa (sometimes spelt Kuwa or Kowah, <span lang="ms-Arab">كوا</span> in old Malay orthography).[@MalayEnglishWilkinson p.
+In the Minang language, the game and cards are called Koa (sometimes spelt Kuwa or Kowah, <span lang="ms-Arab">كوا</span> in old Malay orthography).[@MalayEnglishWilkinson p.
 542] The Minangkabau go so far as to say “<span lang="id">kalau ga bisa main KOA berarti bukan orang Minang</span>”: “if you can’t play Koa, it’s means you’re not a Minang”.[@PermainanKoaPart1] In Buginese and Makassarese, both spoken in South Sulawesi, the game is also called <span lang="bug-Latn">kowa</span> (<span lang="bug">ᨀᨚᨓ</span> in Lontara script),[@MakassaarschWoordenboek p.
 63][@BoegineeschWoordenboek p.
 46] after a term which is used in the game.

 These terms might come from a Chinese language term for the number nine, which is how many cards the players need to complete their hand in the most common form of the game in these areas.